portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 - Marine Aids to Navigation

 ### Port Procedures
 All ports have procedure instructions for certain types of operations.
 These procedures must be published and accessible to applications.
-Here sompe examples:
+Here are some examples:
 - Approach instructions
 - VGM (Verified Gross Mass)
 - Customs Inspections:
   - Inspection in Terminal
-  - Non intrusive Inspection
+  - Non-intrusive Inspection
 - Border Inspection Post
 - Port Calendar
 - Container release (Recogida de contenedores en terminal)